Telemark University College

 Telemark University College (TUC, Høgskolen i Telemark, HiT) was, until its merger, the fourth largest university college in Norway.
-The University College had about 7000 students, split between four different locations in Bø, Notodden, Porsgrunn, Rauland and Drammen.
+The University College had about 7000 students, split between four locations in Bø, Notodden, Porsgrunn, Rauland and Drammen.

 Hierarchy

 The university college was organised into four faculties: The Faculty of Arts and Sciences, The Faculty of Arts, Folk Culture and Teacher Education, The Faculty of Health and Social Studies and The Faculty of Technology.

 More than 140 courses of study were offered within the fields of Engineering, Nursing, Teaching, Culture, Folk Culture, Folk Music, Environmental and health studies, Sports and physical education, Outdoor life, Economics, Computer Science and Languages.